 Issue Awareness & Advocacy

-Women of Hope Orange Crush Party 2012_3Learning about and understanding the issues behind abuse and neglect help Women of Hope work with Austin Children’s Shelter to effect change in our community.
+Women of Hope Orange Crush Party 2012_3Learning about and understanding the issues behind abuse and neglect help Women of Hope affect change in our community.
 By connecting through social media, newsletters and at gatherings, Women of Hope members are made aware of things they can do to spread the word about prevention and intervention around child abuse.
-It might be as simple as sharing a link on your Facebook page, or re-tweeting an important Austin Children’s Shelter update.
-Recently two Women of Hope members were on the morning news educating our community on Austin Children’s Shelter’s work during child abuse prevention month: Kathy Terry on Time Warner Cable News and Shannon Hutcheson on my Fox Austin.
+It might be as simple as sharing a link on your Facebook page, or re-tweeting an important update from SAFE’s Austin Children’s Shelter Campus.
+Recently two Women of Hope members were on the morning news educating our community during child abuse prevention month: Kathy Terry on Time Warner Cable News and Shannon Hutcheson on my Fox Austin.

 “For me, I would like to find ways to keep children and youth out of shelter by focusing on preventing child abuse.
-As a Women of Hope member, I can help make others aware of what is being done by Austin Children’s Services in the area of prevention and how they can help.”
+As a Women of Hope member, I can help make others aware of what is being done … in the area of prevention and how they can help.”

 – Shannon Hutcheson

 Each Women of Hope member makes a gift of at least $1,000 for their annual membership dues.
-This collective membership dues fund (generally in excess of $100,000 per year) is then voted on at the annual meeting and directed to one of the Austin Children’s Shelter residential programs.
+This collective membership dues fund (generally in excess of $100,000 per year) is then voted on at the annual meeting and directed to one of SAFE’s residential programs operating on the Austin Children’s Shelter Campus.
 Of course, many Women of Hope participate in other fundraising activities and make other generous donations.
 While additional gifts in support of special events or other activities are certainly welcome, they are not required for membership in Women of Hope.

 To learn more about Women of Hope please contact Kimberly Gifford, Director of Development, [email protected].